donmaddock/wordle-react/README.md

  Wordle recreated in React

- current has no menu functionality
+ Currently has no menu functionality

- words two or more of the same letter also display yellow marks different from original
+ Words of two or more of the same letter also display yellow marks different from original